oribermudez/cprg303-mobiledev/Geolocation Services.md

 ##### Rationale 💡

 In selecting the geolocation service for our ride booking and tracking platform, the team carefully evaluated two prominent options: Google Maps and Mapbox.
 After a thorough consideration of factors such as accuracy, coverage, and overall cost, the decision was made to opt for Google Maps.
-Google Maps was chosen due to its established brand reputation, extensive experience, and longstanding presence in the market.
+While Mapbox offers powerful mapping and geolocation capabilities, Google Maps was chosen due to its established brand reputation, extensive experience, and longstanding presence in the market.
 Its well-established track record translated to a quicker implementation process, providing a valuable advantage for our project [1].

-One of the critical features that distinguished Google Maps was its ability to offer real-time traffic updates, a vital aspect for our product that significantly enhances the user experience [1].
+Additionally, Google Maps' ability to provide real-time traffic updates was a critical feature that Mapbox did not offer, which is a vital aspect for our product that significantly enhances the user experience [1].
 Additionally, Google Maps provided us with comprehensive documentation and robust customer support, ensuring a smooth development process and reliable assistance throughout the project [1].
 These factors collectively made Google Maps the optimal choice for our geolocation service, aligning with our project's objectives and requirements.

 ---